dotnet/docs/docs/standard/analyzers/portability-analyzer.md

 ![Portability Details](./media/portability-analyzer/MissingAssemblies.PNG)

 You may find a Missing Assemblies section in your report.
-It has a list of the assemblies in "Assembly name" column.
-It normally are the dependency assemblies that your analyzed assembly reference to.
-If it's an assembly that you own, include it in the portability analyze run.
-If it's third party library, looks for if they have newer version supporting .NET Core or .NET Standard.
+It tells you that this list of assemblies are referenced by your analyzed assemblies and were not analyzed.
+If it's an assembly that you own, include it in the Api portability analyzer run so that you can get API level detailed portability report for it.
+If it's third party library, looks for if they have newer version supporting your target platform.
 If so, consider moving to the newer version.
+Eventually, you would expect this list includes all the third party assemblies that your app depends on and confirmed that they have a version supporting your target platform.

 For more information on the .NET Portability Analyzer, visit the [GitHub documentation](https://github.com/Microsoft/dotnet-apiport#documentation) and [A Brief Look at the .NET Portability Analyzer](https://channel9.msdn.com/Blogs/Seth-Juarez/A-Brief-Look-at-the-NET-Portability-Analyzer) Channel 9 video.